EmergeTools/emerge-android/performance/README.md

   // ...

   performance {
-    perfProjectPath.set(":perf") // The performance module to create }
+    projectPath.set(":perf") // The performance module to create }
 }
 ```